There's no doubt that many likes make your brand look more credible, but it doesn’t say anything about the actual conversion.

 - Consumers are truly mobile-first - brands can reach them regardless of where they are

 Coronavirus came to change the landscape irreversibly.
 There are almost 300k people infected all over the world and the pandemics are affecting every industry - negatively or positively, depending on how they are related to the current needs.
-Such phenomenon is impacting how we go about digital marketing as consumers’ needs and priorities have totally shifted.
+Such a phenomenon is impacting how we go about digital marketing as consumers’ needs and priorities have totally shifted.
 What are the major impacts?

 Economic impact on consumers

-As people experience the new situation that lasts for a significant amount of time, they get used to functioning in new ways - making different purchases based on new priorities.
+As people experience a new situation that lasts for a significant amount of time, they get used to functioning in new ways - making different purchases based on new priorities.
 The longer it takes, the more they get used to the new reality which just some time ago was supposed to be only temporary.
 It will almost surely result in irreversible changes and create a new permanent reality.